Do USDA Loans have PMI (Private Mortgage Insurance)?

-When you compare a USDA loan to an FHA loan, it is important to understand the terminology and how the different borrowing costs can affect your budget and the price of home you may qualify for.
+When you compare a USDA loan to an FHA loan, it is important to understand the terminology and how the different borrowing costs can affect your budget and the price of the home you may qualify for.
+Ultimately, we’ll answer the question, “Do USDA loans have PMI?”

 In today’s video, I will show you the facts and also key differences between USDA, FHA, and Conventional financing.